JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpStringFormat Class.md

    ' // Create a graphics object from the window device context DIM graphics AS CGpGraphics = hdc
-   ' // Get the DPI scaling ratio
+   ' // Get the DPI scaling ratios
    DIM rxRatio AS SINGLE = graphics.GetDpiX / 96
    ' // Set the scale transform
    graphics.ScaleTransform(rxRatio, rxRatio)

    ' // Create a red solid brush
-   DIM solidBrush AS CGpSolidBrush = GDIP_ARGB(255, 0, 0, 255)
+   DIM solidBrush AS CGpSolidBrush = ARGB_RED
    ' // Create a font family from name
    DIM fontFamily AS CGpFontFamily = "Times New Roman" ' // Create a font from the font family
-   DIM pFont AS CGpFont = CGpFont(@fontFamily, 16, FontStyleRegular, UnitPixel)
+   DIM pFont AS CGpFont = CGpFont(@fontFamily, AfxGdipPointsToPixels(16, TRUE), FontStyleRegular, UnitPixel)

    ' // Create a string format object and set the tab stops DIM tabs(0 TO 2) AS SINGLE = {150, 100, 100}